theMikeD/wp-base-tools/site_readme.md

 # STOP
 # This is a non-standard Wordpress Installation
 This installation is under revision control: the WordPress-related files are under git management, with the following notes:
 - WordPress itself is a submodule (see Note (2));
 - the WordPress database credentials;
 - anything in the root folder that is not related to this install;
 - anything in wp-content that is not
   - themes/
   - plugins/
   - me-plugins/
-	- auto updates, plugin installation and updates and the theme editor are all disabled.

-## Where to find stuff
+## Diagram of resulting install
     SITE
      ├── .git
      │   └── ...